Last updated on July 4, 2023 by Wandering our World

 Now you know you’re legally allowed to wild camp in Fort William, and where to avoid, here’s some of our favourite wild camping spots!

-Some Of Our Favourite Wild Camping Spots in Fort William
+Some Ideas For Wild Camping Spots In Fort William

 Of course one of the best parts about wild camping is finding your own special spot to pitch your tent for the night.

 However, if you’re looking for inspiration, then below are a few of our favourite wild camping Fort William spots.
 Just make sure your tent is midge proof as these little biting flies can be a real menace.

 As always, if you are unfamiliar with an area – or it’s your first time visiting – then be careful as peat bogs and other dangers exist.

 When wild camping, we always recommend using known paths and sticking to them.
 We also recommend taking a camping friend who knows the area you plan on camping in very well.
 That’s the best way to stay safe.